 Joined Fleming Asset Management in August 1997.
 Alex was previously a quantitative analyst and economist at Capital Alliance.
 He has specialised in fixed interest for the past two years.

-The third quarter of 2018 saw a continuation of the 'risk-off' trend of previous quarters.
-The US Equity market bucked the trend, led by the Tech heavy Nasdaq which maintained strong positive momentum.
+The fourth quarter of 2018 saw an escalation in the 'risk-off' trend of previous quarters.
+The US Equity market initially bucked the trend but December saw an abrupt and deep capitulation which led to global contagion.

-The growing disparity across markets and economies intensified over the quarter even though trade war rhetoric and related actions waned slightly.
-The Fed maintained their commitment to quantitative tightening, which bouyed the US Dollar and maintained pressure on Emerging Markets.
+The growing disparity across markets and economies intensified over the quarter as trade war rhetoric and central bank actions once again took center stage.
+The Fed maintained their commitment to quantitative tightening in early December, which initially supported the US Dollar and maintained pressure on Emerging Markets.
 Fed action and the accompanying narrative eventually led to a tantrum like sell-off in risk assets.
 Safe havens like Gold and Treasuries benefitted.

 For the quarter, most major asset classes declined with relatively few safe havens.
-Gold declined by --8.3%.
-The US Dollar strengthened based on relative yield considerations and an underlying growth narrative.
+Gold advanced by 9.67%.
+The US Dollar remained stable based on relative yield considerations and better relative growth prospects.

 The MSCI World Index experienced a large 13.3% loss over the quarter (it's worst quarterly performance since the third quarter of 2011).
-MSCI Emerging Market Index which declined by 0.9% over the quarter.
+MSCI Emerging Market Index declined by 7.4% over the quarter.

-Global property, as measured by the iShares Developed Market Property Yield ETF which tracks the FTSE EPRA / NAREIT Developed Index had an uneventful quarter with slight decline of 0.15%
+Global property, as measured by the iShares Developed Market Property Yield ETF which tracks the FTSE EPRA / NAREIT Developed Index had a difficult quarter with a decline of -5.28%

-On the domestic front, a significant driver of returns was the weakness of the rand as a consequence of sustained US dollar strength and EM weakness.
+On the domestic front, a significant driver of returns was global equity contagion and EM weakness.

-The performance of fixed income securities was surprisingly resilient.
-The All Bond Index managed a positive return of 0.80% and inflation-linked bonds, as measured by the JSE CILI Index followed suit with a 0.60% return.
-Cash, as measured by the STeFI index, returned a steady 1.70%.
-The JSE Preference Share Index has a solid quarter with a positive return of 2.59%.
-Listed Property continued to struggle with a decline of 1.03% which takes the year to date decline to 22.16% and the sector is now firmly in a bear market.
+The performance of fixed income securities was surprisingly resilient for the quarter.
+The All Bond Index managed a positive return of 2.7% and inflation-linked bonds, as measured by the JSE CILI Index followed suit with a 0.2% return.
+Cash, as measured by the STeFI index, returned a steady 1.8%.
+The JSE Preference Share Index has a solid quarter with a positive return of 4.07%.
+Listed Property continued to struggle with a decline of 4.0% which takes the year to date decline to 25.3% and the sector is now firmly in a bear market.